find_x509_credentials

 Parameters:

-minimum required time left until expiry (in seconds) for a certificate to be considered ‘valid’
+• timeleft (int) – The minimum required time (in seconds) remaining until expiry for a certificate to be considered ‘valid’

 Returns: